mariakang/AP-Assignment-2-AdaShip/README.md

 Furthermore, the main menu contains an option ‘Run experiment (random selection v targeting algorithm)’.
 When this option is selected, the user is prompted to enter the number of repetitions to use, and then for each repetition, a random boat configuration is set up, and the number of shots required to sink all of the ships using first random selection and then the targeting algorithm are output to the console.
 The average number of shots taken by each algorithm is displayed at the end.

-Details on the implementation of the enhanced targeting algorithm are given below in section 3.
+Details on the implementation of the enhanced targeting algorithm are given below in [section 3.4](#34-enhanced-targeting-algorithm).

 ### 1.3.
 Flow Diagram